code-dudes/resume/README.md

 ---
 ### Tips
 - Always convert your Resume to PDF before sending out.
 Your Recruiter/interviewer might be using different softwares to view your CV and it might not render correctly for them.
+Especially when opening on mobile devices.
 - Customize and send different resumes based on company and roles.

 ---